It's that particular time of year known as "tamal season," which roughly begins the day after Thanksgiving and lasts until well beyond New Year's Day.

 It’s no doubt an exciting time to be a tamal-eater.
 However you choose to celebrate the season this year, here are some options to choose from so that you and your family can unwrap something nice.

-Nehemiah's Restaurante ~ Long Beach
+Nehemiah's Restaurant ~ Long Beach

 Some of the city’s very best tamales are offered from a car trunk in a Home Depot parking lot in Long Beach.
 Ramon and Andrea Martinez, he from Honduras, she from Veracruz, sell red-chile-stained tamales made from a painstaking, thousand-year-old nixtamal masa process instead of relying on the typical, cheaper masa harina.
-They are also sold up the street at their restaurant, Nehemia’s.
+They are also sold up the street at their restaurant, Nehemiah’s.
 They offer five different tamales, broken down by pork and chicken in either red or green salsa, as well as one made with cheese and jalapeño slices.
 All are exceptionally moist, thanks to a masterful use of lard that is more subtle in flavor.

-Nehemiah's Restaurant - Closest transit lines: Long Beach Transit Lines 21 and 23 - "Cherry/Market."
+Closest transit lines: Long Beach Transit Lines 21 and 23 - "Cherry/Market."

 Mr. Menudo Oficial ~ Bellflower